yacinesaheb/Poo-uno-project/README.md

 - For two players , the Reverse card that works as a skip card.
 - The Draw two and draw four cards makes the drawing player skip his turn.

-## Classes :  *(Brief report explaining the class structure & how key design decisions align with OOP principles )*
+## Classes :  *(Not so brief report explaining the class structure & how key design decisions align with OOP principles )*

 #### Card class :
 - Mother class Card has three daughter classes ColoredCard WildCard and WildDrawFourCard.
 ColoredCard has four daughter classes RegularCard ReverseCard SkipCard DrawTwoCard.